The Pathway to Teaching Team

 She has also worked on the Pathway Pre-Service Preparation Team for four summers both as a Teacher Educator and Course Instructor for the Teaching Elementary Math, Teaching Elementary Science, and Language & Literacy in the Bilingual Classroom courses.
 When she’s not teaching and coaching she volunteers as a Winter Wildlife Docent in Pt.
 Reyes National Seashore doing whale and elephant seal interpretation, and loves to hike, cook, and read.

 Janet Miller, Special Education Instructional Coach

 Janet has been a coach for mild/moderate special education with Pathway to Teaching since 2018.
-Prior to coaching she worked as 6th grade RSP at Oakland Military Institute, and prior to that, across settings at Herbert Hoover Middle School.
-Janet received her National Board Certification in 2019, and also holds an Master of Arts in Special Education from SF State University.
+Prior to coaching she worked as 6th grade RSP at Oakland Military Institute, and prior to that, across settings at Herbert Hoover Middle School for over a decade.
+Janet received her National Board Certification in 2019, and also holds a Master of Arts in Special Education from SF State University.
 When not working on education related pursuits, she enjoys spending time with her family, friends, and menagerie of pets.